ivuorinen/starred/README.md

 - [mtdowling/cron-expression](https://github.com/mtdowling/cron-expression) - CRON for PHP: Calculate the next or previous run date and determine if a CRON expression is due
 - [mtownsend5512/progress](https://github.com/mtownsend5512/progress) - A PHP package to determine steps and progress.
 - [munusphp/munus](https://github.com/munusphp/munus) - Power of object-oriented programming with the elegance of functional programming in PHP.
-- [nahid/talk](https://github.com/nahid/talk) - Talk is a real-time users messaging and chatting system Laravel.
+- [nahid/talk](https://github.com/nahid/talk) - Talk is a real-time users messaging and chatting system for Laravel.
 - [nette/robot-loader](https://github.com/nette/robot-loader) - 🍀 RobotLoader: high performance and comfortable autoloader that will search and autoload classes within your application.
 - [nette/schema](https://github.com/nette/schema) - 📐 Validating data structures against a given Schema.
 - [nette/tracy](https://github.com/nette/tracy) - 😎 Tracy: the addictive tool to ease debugging PHP code for cool developers.
 Friendly design, logging, profiler, advanced features like debugging AJAX calls or CLI support.
 You will love it.